Panauti is situated at

 It's worth noting that for tourist things tend to either be too crazy and crowded or outright boring when it comes to festivals in Panauti.
 Certainly if you are in the area it's worth checking out.
 But making a dedicated trip there should really only be reserved if you have the time!

 Do read more about festivals in Nepal to discover other events that happen in Panauti throughout the year.

 There is no entrance fee to visit Panauti.
-However to enter the Indreshwar temple complex and museum there's a 300 rupee fee (it's one of the best preserved heritage sites in Nepal and worth the fee).
+However to enter the Indreshwar temple complex and museum there's a 300 rupee fee (it's one of the best preserved heritage sites and museums in Nepal and worth the fee).